nus-cs2030s/2526-s1/docs/guides/index.md

 ### 4. Submit a Copy

-When you are ready to submit, run `~cs2030s/submit exX` (where X is the exercise number).
+When you are ready to submit, run `/opt/course/cs2030s/submit exX` (where X is the exercise number).
 This will submit a copy to GitHub.
-You can submit multiple times, but only the last copy will be commented submitted before the deadline.
+You can submit multiple times, but only the last copy will be commented if submitted before the deadline.

 !!! warning "WARNING"
     Do not use `git push` or other `git` commands to submit your code to GitHub.